apichick/apigee-dev-training/labs/lab-01/README.md

     ![Login](images/login.png)

-2. Once you are successfully logged in, click **Develop > Specs** on the left menu and save the Book API (v1) OpenAPI specification available [here](https://raw.githubusercontent.com/apichick/apigee-dev-training/master/labs/lab-01/specs/book-api-v1-spec.json) to your computer and edit it to set the host to APIGEE_ORGANIZATION-APIGEE_ENVIRONMENT.apigee.net.
+2. Once you are successfully logged in, click **Develop > Specs** on the left menu and save the Book API (v1) OpenAPI specification available [here](https://raw.githubusercontent.com/apichick/apigee-dev-training/master/labs/lab-01/specs/book-api-v1-spec.json) to your computer and edit it to set the host to APIGEE_ORGANIZATION-APIGEE_ENVIRONMENT.apigee.net (by default, a "test" environment exists).
 Then import the specification from the file system.

     ![Import specification](images/import-spec.png)